Mark Shimada

 Per saperne di più

-Emma's day is full of learning about "breaking down" and "breaking up," from car troubles and composting to friendships and boxes.
-Each challenge brings a new lesson.
-This is a perfect story to master these English phrasal verbs and discover the positives in every breakdown and breakup!
+In Lucy’s story, learn how “run in” and “run out” can be used.
+Lucy sees a thief run out of a store and she sees how a garden path runs up to the flowers.
+This is a perfect story to understand and use "run in" and "run out" in everyday contexts!
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi